 He is a lifelong sports enthusiast, playing soccer from age three through high school, college, and at the club level for seven years with the Jersey Knights.

 Chris believes that taking a scientific and evidence-based approach, in combination with hard work and the correct weight and speed and agility training, can maximize the potential of all athletes.

 He is an avid fan of the United States Men’s National Soccer team, Everton Football Club, the New York Knicks, New York Giants, and enjoys watching soccer at all levels from youth to pro.

-He lives in Annandale and likes to spend his free time weight training and playing soccer, basketball and football.
+He lives in Greenwhich, NJ with his wife Megan and enjoys spending his free time weight training and playing soccer, basketball and football.

 Dana Edwards joins the Pro-Activity team with an extensive background Orthopedic Physical Therapy having received her bachelor’s degree in Health Sciences from James Madison University in 2007 and her clinical doctoral degree in Physical Therapy from the University of Medicine and Dentistry of NJ in 2010.
 She has worked in a variety of settings including inpatient rehabilitation at St Joseph’s Hospital in Wayne NJ, pediatric rehabilitation at PRNY in Totowa NJ, and in outpatient orthopedics at West Milford Physical Therapy in West Milford NJ.
 She currently holds a C1 and C2 certification in the 3-Dimensional treatment of scoliosis from the Barcelona Scoliosis Physiotherapy School, which she obtained in 2014 and 2016 respectively, her Orthopedic Clinical Specialist distinction, and most recently her certification in Applied Prevention and Health Promotion.